-Sidewalks and crosswalks are in fair to good condition, but could be more creatively utilized to encourage business "spillover".
+Most sidewalks and crosswalks are in fair to good condition, but could be more creatively utilized to encourage business "spillover".
+Signage and wayfinding are sufficient for basic travel needs, however more strategic, consistent, and comprehensive signage would facilitate residents and visitors alike to discover or rediscover key assets and destinations.
 Street trees and benches are sporadic.
-More consistent placement might result in more pedestrian activity.
-Signage and wayfinding are sufficient for basic travel needs, however more consistent and comprehensive signs would help to
+As with signage and wayfinding, more consistent placement might result in more pedestrian activity.

-Chester Village's business mix is primarily retail and service oriented
+Monson Center's business mix is primarily retail and service oriented